English Church Architecture.

-St. John's was built in 1861-73 and comprises an aisled nave and chancel with a tower at the W. end of the S. aisle, which also serves as a porch.
-A modest amount of structural colour is displayed outside in the contrast between the golden Ham Hill dressings around the windows and doors and the grey majority stone of the main walling, which is the very stone hacked out of the hill round the back.
-Windows show Street's usual privileging of First Pointed lancet forms: the aisle windows consist of pairs of lancets set in encompassing arches, with quatrefoils in circles above; the clerestory windows are formed of groups of four stepped lancets; the nave W. window is five-light with outer lancet lights subarcuated above encircled sexfoils and with an octfoil in the head; and the chancel E. window is similar except that the outer lights are subarcuated over quatrefoils and the wheel in the apex is formed of eight lobes set round a circle.
+St. John's was built in 1861-73 and comprises an aisled nave and chancel with a tower at the W. end of the S. aisle, that also serves as a porch.
+A modest amount of structural colour can be seen outside in the contrast between the golden Ham Hill dressings around the windows and doors and the grey stone comprising the majority of the main walling, which is the very stone hacked out of the hill round the back.
+Windows show Street's usual privileging of First Pointed lancet forms: the aisle windows consist of pairs of lancets set in encompassing arches, with encircled quatrefoils in circles above; the clerestory windows are formed of groups of four stepped lancets; the nave W. window is five-light with outer lancet lights subarcuated above encircled sexfoils and with an octfoil in the head; and the chancel E. window is similar except that the outer lights are subarcuated over quatrefoils and the wheel in the apex is formed of eight lobes set round a circle.
 It is all fairly imposing in its rather grim way but it does little to prepare the visitor for the rich display within.

 This is particularly evident in the lavish use of materials.
-The aisle walls and the nave walls above the arcades are faced with irregular pieces of stone in varying shades of brown and grey, given a "crazy paving" effect by thick bands of mortar between.
+The aisle walls and the nave walls above the arcades are faced with irregular pieces of stone in varying shades of brown and grey, given a 'crazy paving' effect by thick bands of mortar between.
 (See he general interior view from the west, below left, and the view along the S. aisle, below right.)
 The four-bay aisle arcades are composed of arches of three orders bearing two flat chamfers separated by a roll, springing from piers formed of clusters of eight shafts constructed of grey marble with black bands.
-The positions in the N. aisle wall corresponding to the S. aisle windows, are filled with mosaics illustrating the life of St. John, commissioned by Street from the studio of Antonio Salviati of Murano, Venice (church guide), to provide an exceptionally literal Italianate element to the building, even by Street's standards.
+The positions in the N. aisle wall corresponding to the S. aisle windows, are filled with mosaics illustrating the life of St. John, commissioned by Street from the studio of Antonio Salviati of Murano, Venice (anon, Parish Church of St. John the Apostle, Torquay, undated, p.
+7), to provide an exceptionally literal Italianate element to the building, even by Street's standards.
 The clerestory windows are separated by black marble shafts in shaft-rings and the nave roof (seen at the foot of the page, on the left) takes the form of a wooden barrel vault divided into rectangles by bands inset with black pointed quatrefoils.

-The chancel arch is supported on tall marble corbel shafts with figure carving on the corbels and leaves deeply cut in the capitals, while the arch itself carries a series of hollows, of which the outer one is continuous down the jambs.
+The chancel arch is supported on tall marble corbel shafts with figure carving on the corbels and leaves deeply cut in the capitals, while the arch itself carries a series of hollows of which the outer one is continuous down the jambs.
 A two-light central window above the arch and a single light on each side (seen above left), look through into the space above the chancel vault.
-The two-bay arcades between the chancel and chapels are composed of double-flat-chamfered arches with stones of alternating colours forming the outer order, and a hood-mould with dog-tooth moulding, supported on central piers composed of eight marble shafts of equal diameter but with those in the cardinal positions given greater projection.
+The two-bay arcades between the chancel and chapels are composed of double-flat-chamfered arches with stones of alternating colours forming the outer order, and a hood-mould with dog-tooth moulding, supported on central piers composed of eight marble shafts.
 (The photograph below left shows the S. chapel arcade.)
 The chancel vault consists of a sexpartite bay over the choir and a quadripartite vault over the shallower sanctuary (as illustrated below right).
-However, here again it is the constructional colour that is especially telling, with golden Ham Hill stone from Somerset contrasted with darker Caen stone from France (church guide), an example of Street's preparedness to bring building stone from anywhere if it suited his purpose, as he was happy to confess in Brick and Marble:
+However, here again it is the constructional colour that is especially telling, with the golden Ham Hill stone from Somerset now contrasted with darker Caen stone from France (Parish Church of St. John the Apostle, p.
+6), an example of Street's preparedness to bring building stone from anywhere in Europe if it suited his purpose, as he was happy to confess in Brick and Marble (pp. 283-284):

-"It must not be forgotten by us that our forefathers had very limited means of obtaining materials from one locality and transporting them to another; and were moreover, to a great extent, unacquainted with the materials which might, if necessary, be obtained.
-We have not this excuse: we not only know what materials we may obtain, but we have at the same time marvellous facilities for their conveyance between all parts of the country, and we also know how much has been done of old in other countries by using them in the proper way."
+'It must never be forgotten by us that our forefathers had very limited means of obtaining materials from one locality and transporting them to another; and were moreover, to a great extent, unacquainted with the materials which might, if necessary, be obtained.
+We have not this excuse: we not only know what materials we may obtain, but we have at the same time marvellous facilities for their conveyance between all parts of the country, and we also know how much has been done of old in other countries by using them in the proper way.'